-For the year ended December 31, 2019, from the May 1, 2019 acquisition date, SWE contributed revenue of \$18,746 and net income of \$1,238, inclusive of a \$264 increase in cost of products sold for the fair value step-up of acquired inventory sold during the period, non-recurring expenses of \$165 directly related to the acquisition, interest expense of \$453 directly related to the financing of the SWE acquisition, and amortization expense of \$161 on acquired identifiable intangible assets.
+For the year ended December 31, 2021, from the December 13, 2021 acquisition date, Excell contributed revenue of \$1,131 and net loss of \$128, inclusive of a \$121 increase in cost of products sold for the fair value step-up of acquired finished goods inventory sold during the period, and amortization expense of \$30 on acquired identifiable intangible assets.
+Excell did not have operations from December 23, 2021 thru December 31, 2021 due to a planned holiday closure.

-During the year ended December 31, 2019, the Company incurred non-recurring transaction costs of \$322 directly attributable to the acquisition.
-Non-recurring transaction costs comprised of debt issuance costs of \$157 including placement, renewal and legal fees, and other non-recurring transaction costs of \$165, including one-time accounting, legal and due diligence services, were expensed during the year.
+During the year ended December 31, 2021, the Company incurred acquisition-related costs and other non-recurring expenses of \$354 directly attributable to the acquisition, including one-time accounting, legal and due diligence services.

-The following supplemental pro forma information presents the combined results of operations, inclusive of the purchase accounting adjustments and one-time acquisition-related expenses described above, as if the acquisition of SWE had been completed on January 1, 2018, the beginning of the comparable prior period.
+The following supplemental pro forma information presents the combined results of operations, inclusive of the acquisition accounting adjustments and one-time expenses described above, as if the acquisition of Excell had been completed on January 1, 2020, the beginning of the comparable prior period.

-The supplemental pro forma results do not exclude the agreed upon departure of the Shareholder from SWE and dissolution of the SWE Board of Directors upon consummation of the acquisition or the realization of synergies or other cost reductions following the completion of the business combination.
+The supplemental pro forma results do not reflect the realization of potential synergies or other cost reductions following the completion of the business combination.
 The supplemental pro forma results are presented for informational purposes only and should not be considered indicative of the financial position or results of operations had the acquisition been completed as of the dates indicated and does not purport to indicate the future combined financial position or results of operation.

-Set forth below are the unaudited supplemental pro forma results of the Company and SWE for the years ended December 31, 2020 and 2019 as if the acquisition had occurred as of January 1, 2018.
+Set forth below are the unaudited supplemental pro forma results of the Company and Excell for the years ended December 31, 2021 and 2020 as if the acquisition had occurred as of January 1, 2020.

-Year Ended December 31,
+Year Ended December 31, 2021 2020

-2020 2019

-Revenue \$107,712 \$115,590
+Revenue \$118,467 \$125,826

-Operating income 5,701 8,008
+Operating income 1,450 4,489

-Net Income attributable to Ultralife Corporation 5,232 5,526
+Net Income attributable to Ultralife Corporation 1,367 4,081

 Net income per share attributable to Ultralife Corporation:

-Basic \$0.33 \$0.35
+Basic \$.09 \$.26

-Diluted \$0.33 \$0.34
+Diluted \$.08 \$.25